KritiCParikh/LearningJourney/Algorithms&Operations/Algorithms&Operations.md

 ## A. General Algorithmic Techniques

 ### 1. Brute Force
-**Definition:** A straightforward method of solving problems by checking all possible solutions until the correct one is found.
+A straightforward method of solving problems by checking all possible solutions until the correct one is found.

 **Example:**
 - a.
 Finding a lost key by systematically searching every room in the house, checking under every cushion and in every drawer until it's found.